-In addition to establishing the UCLA-NUS EMBA program in 2003, Professor Tang has taught a variety of Supply Chain Management and Retail Operations related courses in the MBA / Fully Employed MBA / Executive MBA / PhD programs at the Hong Kong University of Science and Technology, National University of Singapore, Stanford University, UCLA and elsewhere.
-Also, he has taught various executive programs in Australia, Brazil, China, France, Germany, Hong Kong, Japan, Korea, Malaysia, Singapore and Spain.
+In addition to establishing the UCLA-NUS EMBA program in 2003, Professor Tang has taught a variety of Supply Chain Management and Retail Operations related courses in the MBA / Fully Employed MBA / Executive MBA / PhD programs at the London Business School, Hong Kong University of Science and Technology, National University of Singapore, Stanford University, UCLA and elsewhere.
+Also, he has taught various executive programs in Australia, Brazil, China, France, Germany, Hong Kong, Japan, Korea, Malaysia, Singapore, Spain, and United Kingdom.

 Teaching Excellence Award, UCLA-NUS Executive MBA Program, 2013

 J. Clayburn La Force Faculty Leadership Award, UCLA Anderson School, 2013

 President, Production and Operations Management Society (POMS) 2013-2014

 UCLA (university-wide) Distinguished Teaching Award, 2012